jessesosmena/authentication-codeIgniter-3/readme.rst

 start XAMPP browse to localhost/ name of the folder

-This project was made back in 2015 i include it to this new account to have records.
+This app was made in 2015

 ###################